jared-bloomer/KJ4KPX-allstarlink-dashboard-data-collector/README.md

 3. Ensure the proper version of python is installed using pyend with the command `pyenv install $(cat .python-version)`
 4. Activate pyenv with the command `pyenv activate`
 5. Install dependent python packages with the command `pip install -f requirements.txt`
-6. Copy config.ini.example to a file named config.ini
+6. Copy `config.ini.example` to a file named `config.ini`
-7. Edit the file config.ini with the appropriate configuration values for you environment
+7. Edit the file `config.ini` with the appropriate configuration values for your environment

 You may now execute any of the scripts manually in this directory.
 If you wish to use crontab to run the scripts for you, and example crontab entry to run the scripts every minute would be